-If you’re currently serving in the U.S. military, getting a master’s degree can be a beneficial addition to your military career—and an immediate boost for a post-military career.
-By pursuing your advanced degree online, not only can you fit school into your schedule but you can also attend school from anywhere in the world if you have an Internet connection and a computer.
-With online learning, your educational journey doesn’t need to stop if you’re deployed.
+If you’re currently serving in the U.S. military, getting a master’s degree can be a beneficial addition to your military career and an immediate boost for a post-military career.
+By pursuing your advanced degree online, not only can you fit school into your schedule, but you can also attend school from anywhere in the world with an internet connection and a computer.
+When you learn online, your educational journey doesn’t need to stop if you’re deployed.

 Benefits of an Online Master’s Degree for Veterans

-Getting a master’s degree is not only a time-consuming process but also an expensive one as well.
-That said, there are many reasons why it’s beneficial to get an advanced degree.
+Getting a master’s degree takes time and money, but there are many reasons why it’s beneficial to get an advanced degree.

 For one, getting a master’s degree increases your knowledge base and makes you an expert.
-Having a master’s has other benefits too, including increasing your network of people who can be helpful when looking for a civilian job; increasing your earning potential, both while serving and after getting out of the military; and improving your employability post-military.
-Let’s look at a few benefits of online programs more in depth:
+Having a master’s has other benefits too, including increasing your network of people who can be helpful when you’re looking for a civilian job, increasing your earning potential during and after your military service, and improving your employability post-military.
+Let’s look at a few benefits of online programs more in depth.

 Flexibility

-This is cited as the number-one reason military types—both active duty and veterans—decide to get their master’s degree online.
-Being able to work on studies as time permits means you aren’t tied to having to be in class at a set time.
-With the busy schedule that comes with being a spouse and/or parent and working either while still serving or as a veteran in the civilian workplace, getting an advanced degree online just makes the most sense.
+This is cited as the number-one reason military types, both active duty and veterans, decide to get their master’s degree online.
+Being able to focus on your studies as time permits means you aren’t tied to having to be in class at a set time.
+With the busy schedule that comes with being a spouse and/or parent and working while still serving or as a veteran in the civilian workplace, getting an advanced degree online just makes the most sense.

 Location independence